By Tim Peterson, MS, LMFT, LPC

 Serve others without expecting a reward.
 Bringing joy or comfort to others gets the focus off yourself and has a way of lifting your spirit.

 Remember the reason for the season.
-Taking time to reflect on the meaning or purpose for the holiday is the best way prioritize your time and transform your holiday into a joyous celebration of hope.
+Taking time to reflect on the meaning or purpose of the holiday is the best way to prioritize your time and transform your holiday into a joyous celebration of hope.